Abhinav-c2004/Programming_Task_04_Abhinav/README.md

 ## Part D: File Handling Challenge

-This program creates a file named `student_data.txt`, stores student information, reads the file, and displays the saved contents.
+This program reads from file named `student_data.txt`, and displays the  contents.

 ### Output